Why haven't some of my invoices/other documents/payments appeared in my accounting software?

 Understanding specific sync messages

 Some common sync messages, that may seem a little cryptic at first, are explained below.
+Click on a message below to expand its explanation.

 Go to the Settings tab in your accountancy integration section in Breww, then scroll down to the section labelled “Integration bank accounts”.
-From here, you can set an account for each payment method (“stripe” in this case), or set a back-up to use for all integration payment methods.
+From here, you can set an account for each payment method (“stripe” in this case), or set a backup to use for all integration payment methods.
 It looks a bit like this:

 If, for example, you accept payments via Stripe or PayPal and want to ensure they always go to a different account, we’d suggest setting an account for both Stripe and PayPal, but leaving the back-up “Integration account” blank.
 If you had filled the “Integration account” box, this will mean that if you introduce a new payment method in the future (maybe cash on collection), these payments will automatically go to the “Integration account”, and you may need to manually reclassify them.
 If you don’t fill the “Integration account” box, then these payments will instead be held up with a sync message and you’ll get a chance to set the correct account for these payments before they get uploaded.